caraya/gulp-starter-2021/src/md-content/locking-blocks-in-the-Full-Site-Editor.md

   <figcaption>Block locking modal dialogue for paragraph block with no options selected</figcaption>
 </figure>

+Users who are just using the block editor (without permissions to edit the template) will not be able to remove the block.

 ## Locking both

+The final locking strategy is to restrict both moving and removal of the target blocks.

+There are two ways to lock both options.

+The first one is to select the checkboxes next to both options and click `Apply`.

+The second option is to click the `Lock all` option and then click `Apply`.

 <figure>
   <img src='https://res.cloudinary.com/dfh6ihzvj/images/v1651878500/publishing-project.rivendellweb.net/block-locking6/block-locking6.png?_i=AA' alt='Block locking modal dialogue for paragraph block with no options selected' width='906'>